Health

 Wed

-Blood in special demand during the summer; Next Blood Drive to be held Friday, June 30 in Waukon
+Blood in special demand during the summer months; Next blood drive is June 2

-Every two seconds someone needs blood.
-The next LifeServe Blood Center blood drive will be held Friday, June 30 from 12-5 p.m. at the First Baptist Church located in south Waukon.
-Blood drives are held once a month in Waukon, to allow for more donors to give.
-The LifeServe Blood Center supplies Veterans Memorial Hospital with its blood and blood products.
+The next LifeServe Blood Center blood drive will be held Monday, June 2, from 12 p.m. to 5 p.m., at the First Baptist Church located in south Waukon.
+Blood drives are held the first Monday of each month in Waukon.
+The LifeServe Blood Center supplies Veterans Memorial Hospital (VMH) with its blood and blood products.

 Blood centers across the United States see a decrease in blood donations during the busy summer months.
 During the summer, people become more active, have busier schedules, spend more time outdoors and take vacations.
 While donations decline, hospitals see an increase in the need for blood.
 More driving can mean more automobile accidents.
 A person who has suffered severe injuries from an automobile accident can need up to 50 units of blood.